-(HARRISBURG)—The Chesapeake Bay Foundation (CBF) applauded the unanimous approval by the state Senate State Government Committee of Senate Bill 9 on Tuesday, to designate the Eastern Hellbender as Pennsylvania's official state amphibian.
+(HARRISBURG, PA)—The Chesapeake Bay Foundation (CBF) applauded the unanimous approval by the state Senate State Government Committee of Senate Bill 9 on Tuesday, to designate the Eastern Hellbender as Pennsylvania's official state amphibian.

 Senate Bill 9 now moves to the full Senate for approval.